 When the remains of a person who died an unattended death is discovered, police or sheriff investigators are called to the scene, along with the county coroner.
 After securing the scene, they begin an examination of the remains and the overall area to gather evidence.
 They are tasked with the initial objective of ascertaining whether evidence exists that a crime was committed, that the person died as a result of homicide.

 When the on-scene investigation is completed, the remains are transported to the county coroner’s office for further forensics evaluation and testing as well as an autopsy.
-In a good many cases, even when dealing with an undiscovered or unattended death, a cause death can be ascertained through this process, but always.
-Thus, in addition to forensics evaluations and an autopsy, blood, other bodily fluids, and organ samples may be extracted and sent to a qualified laboratory for testing.
+In a good many cases, even when dealing with an undiscovered or unattended death, a cause of death can be ascertained through this process, but always.
+Thus, in addition to forensic evaluations and an autopsy, blood, other bodily fluids, and organ samples may be extracted and sent to a qualified laboratory for testing.
 In many cases, this laboratory testing will provide the key to the cause of death.